smashapps.net redirect removal instructions

-Free Driver Maps, AnonymoSearch and Maps N' Direction Hub are a couple of examples of other browser hijackers.
-Typically, PUAs of this type are designed to promote fake search engines and collect browsing-related and/or other information.
-Even if they are advertised as useful, legitimate applications, they often do not deliver value.
-On the contraryu, they can be the reason behind various problems.
+Free Driver Maps, AnonymoSearch and Maps N' Direction Hub are some of examples of other browser hijackers.
+Typically, PUAs of this type promote fake search engines and collect browsing-related (and other) information.
+Even if they are advertised as useful, legitimate applications, they often do not deliver any real value.
+On the contrary, PUAs can cause serious problems.

 How did smashapps.net install on my computer?

-Quite often developers distribute potentially unwanted apps by including them in download and/or installation setups of other programs.
+Developers distribute PUAs by including them into the download/installation set-ups of other programs.
 This distribution method is called "bundling".
-In most cases information about additionally included apps is not disclosed properly, it can be found in "Custom", "Advanced" and other similar settings of setups.
-The problem is that not all users check and change those settings, by leaving them unchanged they agree with offers to download and install various unwanted apps alongside with programs that they download and install intentionally.
-In some cases PUAs can be downloaded and/or installed by clicking deceptive ads that are designed to execute certain scripts.
+In most cases, information about these additionally-included apps is not properly disclosed and can be found in "Custom", "Advanced" and other similar settings of the set-ups.
+Many people fail to check and change these settings, thereby agreeing by default with offers to download and install PUAs with their required software.
+In some cases, PUAs are downloaded/installed by clicking deceptive ads that execute certain scripts.

-It is strongly recommended to download software only from official, trustworthy websites and via direct links.
-Other channels like third party downloaders (and installers), Peer-to-Peer networks (e.g., torrent clients, eMule), unofficial websites and other similar channels, tools are often designed to distribute unwanted, sometimes even malicious apps.
-Therefore, they should not be used.
-The same applies to third party installers.
-Also, it is always a good idea to check "Advanced", "Custom" and other settings of any download and installation setup.
-If they include offers to download and/or install unwanted software, then they should be declined before completing downloads and/or installations.
-Intrusive ads that appear on questionable pages can open other, potentially malicious websites or even download, install unwanted apps.
-It is recommended not to trust such ads.
-And finally, there should not be any unwanted apps (extensions, add-ons or plug-ins) installed on a browser and/or software of this kind installed on the operating system.
+You are strongly advised to download all software only from official, trustworthy websites and via direct links.
+Other channels such as third party downloaders (and installers), Peer-to-Peer networks (e.g., torrent clients, eMule), unofficial websites and other similar channels, tools are often designed to distribute unwanted, malicious apps.
+Therefore, they should never be used.
+The same applies to third party installers - avoid them.
+Check "Advanced", "Custom" and other settings of the download and installation setup and decline offers to download or install unwanted software before completing the process.
+Do not click intrusive ads that appear on dubious web pages, since these can open other, potentially malicious websites or even download/install unwanted apps.
+Remove any unwanted apps (extensions, add-ons, plug-ins) installed on the browser and/or software of this kind installed on the operating system.
 If your computer is already infected with browser hijackers, we recommend running a scan with Malwarebytes for Windows to automatically eliminate it.

-Website promoting PUA which is designed to change browser's settings to smashapps.net:
+Website promoting a PUA designed to change browser settings to smashapps.net:

-Notification saying that Suls APP can read and change certain data:
+Notification stating that Suls APP can read and change certain data:

-Screenshot of yet another Google Chrome extension Osalo APP promoting smashapps.net website:
+Screenshot of yet another Google Chrome extension (Osalo APP) promoting the smashapps.net website: